BramVan-Oosterhout/festivals-docker/DOCUMENTATION.md

 festivals-network has the definition of the internal docker network connecting the containers of the Festivals-App.

-festivals-checks has the definition of a container and shell scripts that test the access variousthe Festivals-App containers.
+festivals-checks has the definition of a container and shell scripts that test the access to the Festivals-App containers.

 festivals-upload has a perl script and the data to load the test festival into the festivals-database.